daeunyeo/sleep-stage-ml-vs-dl/README.md

 **N3** (RF F1 0.73 vs LSTM F1 0.84, +0.11): Delta wave activity in N3 is sustained over time, which LSTM can track across timesteps.
 LSTM recall reached 0.87.

 **N2** (RF F1 0.82 vs LSTM F1 0.74, -0.08): N2 has the most samples (225) and stable spectral patterns.
 RF benefits from this distribution and classifies N2 reliably.
 LSTM shows more confusion with adjacent stages.
+N2 does not require temporal modeling to classify reliably, so LSTM's sequential structure adds complexity without benefit here.

 **N1 and Wake**: Comparable performance across both models.
 N1 remained the weakest stage for all models in this experiment.

 Overall accuracy favors LSTM (71.64% vs 67.91%).
 On a per-stage basis, LSTM is stronger for REM and N3, and RF is stronger for N2.

+Neither model is strictly better than the other.
+Overall accuracy alone does not capture which stages each model handles well.
+The appropriate choice depends on the target use case: if REM and N3 detection matters most (sleep quality assessment, clinical screening), LSTM is the better fit.
+If stable high-sample stages like N2 are the priority, RF is a more practical choice when the target stages have stable spectral patterns and sufficient samples.

 ---